Skip to content

 Exercise

-Their exercise doesn’t have to be limited to walks, playtime can count too.
+Their exercise doesn’t have to be limited to walks – playtime can count too!
 Keeping your dog exercised for an hour a day keeps their mind and body active.
 It will also prevent any destructive behaviour that might creep in if they become bored.

 Training

-Jack Russells learn quickly and are eager to please and training them will help prevent bad behaviour.
-Training classes are a great way to pick up tips and give your Jack Russell chance to socialise.
+Jack Russells learn quickly and are eager to please, and training them will help prevent bad behaviour.
+Training classes are a great way to pick up tips and give your Jack Russell a chance to socialise.
 For better results, include toys and treats as part of their training; making it fun and delicious for your dog.

 Puppy toilet training tends to be easy with this breed and can be included with their dog training too.